古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Promotions: From Brown to Black Belt

-You don't need to worry much about promotions until you reach your third degree brown belt (Sankyu; it's the first brown belt rank you receive).
+You don't need to worry much about promotions until you reach your third-degree brown belt (Sankyu — the first brown belt rank you receive).
 After that, promotions are based on:

 How to Apply for a Promotion

-• Additional documentation (background check, concussion and interaction with minors trainings).
+• Additional documentation (background check, concussion and minors-interaction trainings)